forestgrape/coronavirus/index.md

 - solid movements within the host i.e. the virion is attached to a moveable part:
     * inside cells with the centrosome.
 Especially important for viruses which need to enter the cell nucleus e.g. influenza viruses.
     * attached to particles get moved around within a host.
-    * the movement of body parts e.g. an extremity (hands and feets) or the lungs.
+    * the movement of body parts e.g. an extremity (hands and feet) or the lungs.
 - Brownian Motion: The Brownian motion of viruses is slow and by Brownian motion alone a virion usually just moves a few micro meters to reach close by cells.
 However if given engough time virions can diffuse to many locations both within tissues or within cells.